Postgraduate education: Admission

 While most graduate programs will have a similar list of general admission requirements, the importance placed on each type of requirement can vary drastically between graduate schools, departments within schools, and even programs within departments.
 The best way to determine how a graduate program will weigh admission materials is to ask the person in charge of graduate admissions at the particular program being applied to.

 Admission to graduate school requires a bachelor's degree.
 High grades in one's field of study are important—grades outside the field less so.
 Traditionally in the past, the Graduate Record Examination standardized test was required by almost all graduate schools, however, programs in multiple disciplines are removing the GRE requirement for their admission process.
 Some programs require other additional standardized tests (such as the Graduate Management Admission Test (GMAT) and Graduate Record Examination (GRE) Subject Tests) to apply to their institutions.
-During the current COVID-19 pandemic, the GRE exam has moved to an online format, and some programs are waiving the GRE, arguing the new format is unfair or too difficult for test-takers.
+During the COVID-19 pandemic, the GRE exam moved to an online format.
+This led some programs to waive GRE requirements temporarily or permanently, arguing that the new format was unfair or too difficult for test-takers.
 In addition, good letters of recommendation from undergraduate instructors are often essential, as strong recommendation letters from mentors or supervisors of undergraduate research experience provide evidence that the applicant can perform research and can handle the rigors of a graduate school education.

 Within the sciences and some social sciences, previous research experience may be important.
 By contrast, within most humanities disciplines, an example of academic writing normally suffices.
-Many universities require a personal statement (sometimes called Statement of purpose or Letter of Intent), which may include indications of the intended area(s) of research; how detailed this statement is or whether it is possible to change one's focus of research depends strongly on the discipline and department to which the student is applying.
+Many universities require a personal statement (sometimes called statement of purpose or letter of intent), which may include indications of the intended area(s) of research.
+The amount of detail in this statement and whether it is possible to change one's focus of research depend strongly on the discipline and department to which the student is applying.

 Some schools set minimum GPAs and test scores below which they will not accept any applicants; this reduces the time spent reviewing applications.
 On the other hand, many other institutions often explicitly state that they do not use any sort of cut-offs in terms of GPA or the GRE scores.
 Instead, they claim to consider many factors, including past research achievements, the compatibility between the applicant's research interest and that of the faculty, the statement of purpose and the letters of reference, as stated above.
 Some programs also require professors to act as sponsors.
 Finally, applicants from non-English speaking countries often must take the Test of English as a Foreign Language (TOEFL).

 At most institutions, decisions regarding admission are not made by the institution itself but the department to which the student is applying.
 Some departments may require interviews before making a decision to accept an applicant.
 Most universities adhere to the Council of Graduate Schools' Resolution Regarding Graduate Scholars, Fellows, Trainees, and Assistants, which gives applicants until April 15 to accept or reject offers that contain financial support.